kluctl/kluctl-examples/README.md

 2. [simple-with-external-repos](simple-with-external-repos): This example is very similar to `simple` except that the target cluster and the deployment is defined externally.
 You can configure the repositories and the ref in
 [.kluctl.yml](simple-with-external-repos/.kluctl.yml).
+3. [simple-helm](simple-helm/.kluctl.yml): This example is very similar to `simple` but it deploys a Helm-based nginx to give a first impression how kluctl and Helm work together.